SmokinCaterpillar/pypet/doc/source/tutorial.rst

 This will return a dictionary of lists of the same length and all combinations of the parameters.

-Here is our exploration, we try dimensionless currents `I` rangin from 0 to 1.5 in steps of 0.02 for three different refractory periods `tau_ref`:
+Here is our exploration, we try dimensionless currents ``I`` ranging from 0 to 1.5 in steps of 0.02 for three different refractory periods ``tau_ref``:

 .. code-block:: python